 Payment Methods: A good entry-level crypto exchange will allow users to choose a payment method that suits their individual trading preferences.

 Generally, the most convenient way to make a seamless deposit is to link your bank account with the exchange account (this works with most banks like ING, ANZ, Commbank, Suncorp, etc).
 Besides regular bank transfers, the majority of exchanges in Australia support e-payment processors like PayID, POLi, Credit/Debit cards, or Osko.

 Type of Trading: Crypto exchanges typically offer one of the following two types of trading: fiat-to-crypto trading and crypto-to-crypto trading.
-The former is perfect for anyone who wants to trade the BTC/AUD trading pair, while the latter works best for someone who likes to speculate on crypto price fluctuations and capitalize on the difference in prices between two or more crypto assets (e.g. BTC/LTC, ETH/XRP, etc).
-Then there’s also futures trading, CFDs, and of course shorting crypto.
+The former is perfect for anyone who wants to trade the BTC/AUD trading pair while the latter is suited for those who want to speculate on crypto price fluctuations.
+Then there’s also futures trading, CFDs, and of course, shorting crypto.

 User-Friendliness: It’s important to find a platform that’s suitable for your level of expertise.
 Newbies need an intuitive, straightforward interface where they can easily get around and place a simple buy/sell order.

-Seasoned traders would benefit from an advanced trading platform with more complex charts and technical indicators that they can use to customize their orders.
-The exchange should support things like margin trading (trading with borrowed funds) and advanced order types: market, limit, stop-loss, fill or kill order, etc.
+Experienced traders may want an advanced trading platform with complex charts and technical indicators where they can customize their orders and use features like margin trading and advanced order types.
+This includes market, limit, stop-loss, fill, or kill orders.